It turned out to be a guide for home economics teachers, on how to teach left-handed children to sew. The introduction began with the words,

 Most of my sewing tuition came from my (right-handed) mum, and I don't remember having any problems swapping over what she taught me to the other hand.
 In fact, the only things which I can really recall as troubling me were certain embroidery stitches, especially French knots and bullion knots, which just came out as flat stitches (more on this later).

 There seems to be some debate over whether sewing machines are left or right-handed.
 One theory is that as both Elias Howe and Isaac Singer (the inventors of the sewing machine) were left-handed, they designed their machines to use their less dominant right hand to crank the machine while the left hand did the fine dexterous work.
 Other people claim that machines were designed so that the stronger, right hand did the hard work of cranking.
 I've no idea which is correct, but I can't imagine using a machine with the balance wheel on the left and the needle on the right.
-A few, early machines were made this way, and to me they just look so, so wrong.
+A few early machines for specialist work such as glove-making were made this way, and to me they just look so, so wrong.

 The one thing which left-handers really do need for anything which involves cutting cloth is a proper pair of scissors.
 Most left-handed scissors have the blades arranged the same way or ordinary scissors, but with the handles moulded to be held in the left hand.